LogtalkDotOrg/logtalk3/manuals/sources/devtools/issue_creator.rst

        -u https://github.com/jdoe/foo/tree/55aa900775befa135e0d5b48ea63098df8b97f5c/

 Note that the labels **must** be predefined in the issue tracker server for the bug report to be successfully created.
+The ``auto`` label can be used to simplifying filtering of auto-generated bug reports when browsing the issue tracker.

 The bug reports use Markdown formatting, which is the default in GitHub and GitLab issue trackers.

 But reports are only created for non-flaky tests.
 The bug report title and labels are used to prevent creating duplicated bug reports.
-Therefore, the same labels should be used for multiple runs of the same tests and preserved when editing the bug reports.
+Therefore, the title should not be manually edited and the same labels should be used for multiple runs of the same tests and preserved when editing the bug reports.

 There are cases where we may want to postpone or temporarily disable the automatic creation of bug reports.
 E.g. a WIP branch that's known to